 Free child and daycare near you.

-Learn how to get free daycare from government, non-profit or charity programs.
-Low-income families, single moms, and people who are working or in job-training will be able to get assistance in paying for preschool, infant or child care near them.
-Find government vouchers, charity programs as well as subsidies that help pay for daycare or that allow the parent to get, cheap, affordable services.
+Find free daycare from government, non-profit or charity programs.
+Low-income families, single moms or dads, and people who are working or in job-training will be able to get help with child care costs.
+Get government vouchers, charity programs as well as subsidies from CCAP that help pay for daycare or that allow the parent to get, cheap, affordable services.
 Get details on low-cost or free daycare near you below.

-While some of the financial help or subsidies are available based on a income-based, sliding fee scale, if the parent’s income is low enough then they may be eligible to enroll into a free daycare program from a charity or the government.
-This includes programs from the YWCA, Head Start, and vouchers from the government CCR&R service.
+While some of the financial help or subsidies are income-based on a sliding fee scale, if the parent’s income is low enough then they may be eligible to enroll into a free daycare from a charity or state or federal government benefit program.
+This includes programs from the YWCA, Head Start, and vouchers from the government CCAP service.
 The exact type of free day or child care assistance near you listed by state below will therefore vary based on the applicant’s income, whether they are working or in job training, a single parent or mom, and other factors.

 Federal government Child Care and Development Block Grant funds are issued to states, non-profits and counties across the nation who administer the program at the local level.
-This assistance is made available to eligible low-income families and parents who are training for a job or that are currently working.
+This assistance, usually referred to as CCAP (Child Care Assistance Program) is made available to eligible low-income families and parents who are training for a job or that are currently working.
+Some states provide child care payment help to parents in college or technical school too.
 Applications for free infant, toddler, preschool or baby daycare near you are processed through the numerous local agencies that administer these government grants.

-Free subsidies, daycare vouchers and financial assistance is available to lower income families, including single mothers.
+Each state has their own application process.
+In general, free subsidies, daycare vouchers and financial assistance from CCAP is available to lower income families with few assetss, including single mothers.
 Applicants need to meet income guidelines that are established by your state or the federal government.
 While conditions will vary because each state and non-profit determines its own eligibility requirements for families and applicants, the programs tend to be flexible.
 Almost every local agency will require the applicant to be working or, at minimum, in some type of job training program.

 Free government vouchers and subsidies for daycare